Camp Taji

-Camp Taji (ICAO: ORTI), also known as Camp Cooke, is a military installation used by Iraqi and Coalition forces near Taji, Baghdad Governorate, Iraq.
+Camp Taji (ICAO: ORTI), also known as Camp Cooke, is an Iraqi army military installation near Taji, Baghdad Governorate, Iraq.
 The camp is located in a rural region approximately 27 km north of the capital Baghdad.

 Saddam era

 Al-Taji airfield, located in the volatile area nicknamed the Sunni Triangle, was originally an Iraqi Republican Guard base during the Saddam era.
 It was once a center for the manufacture of chemical weapons.
 UNSCOM found at Taji 6,000 empty canisters designed to be filled with chemical weapons for use in 122mm rockets.

 According to the Gulf War Airpower Survey, there was a Sector Operations Center located at Al Taji.
 The airbase is served by a 1700 m runway.
 Taji was also the largest tank maintenance facility in Iraq.

 Taji was heavily bombed during Operation Desert Fox in which 13 different targets in the Camp were hit during the December 1998 air strikes.

 The base came under American control following the start of the Iraq War.